 What Is Systems Biology?

 Systems biology is an interdisciplinary field that studies the interactions within biological systems.
 Instead of focusing on individual genes or proteins, it examines how these components work together as part of larger networks.
-This holistic approach is especially valuable in diseases like T1D, where multiple factors contribute to disease onset and progression.
+This holistic approach is especially valuable in diseases like type 1 diabetes (T1D), where multiple factors contribute to disease onset and progression.
+By integrating data from genomics, proteomics, metabolomics, and other high-throughput technologies, systems biology constructs models that simulate the behavior of biological systems under various conditions.
+These models help researchers predict how perturbations—such as genetic mutations or environmental triggers—affect the overall system, leading to new insights into disease mechanisms.

 Applying Systems Biology to T1D Research